tguan6/Method_Paper/README.md

-# ImageJ/Fiji Macros for Nuclear Segmentation, Intensity Quantification, and Foci-Centered ROI Extraction
+# ImageJ/Fiji Macros for Foci-Centered ROI Extraction, Nuclear Segmentation, and Intensity Quantification

 This pipeline contains two ImageJ/Fiji macros used for analyzing fluorescence microscopy images.
 These scripts were developed for single-cell analysis of transcription-associated DNA repair, image intensity measurement, and foci-centered enrichment profiling.
 The macros support batch processing, reproducible intensity measurement, and extraction of foci-centered regions for averaging.
-The AveragingCenteredonFoci-111023.ijm was used in this [publication](https://doi.org/10.1016/j.celrep.2025.115539) and validated by our group.
+The AveragingCenteredonFoci-111023.ijm was used in this [publication](https://doi.org/10.1016/j.celrep.2025.115539) and for our study.
 For this script, contact [Jane Lee](ylee219@jh.edu) for support.
+The Nuclear_Masking&Intensity_Measurement.ijm is created by Tianyi Guan, contact [Tianyi Guan](tguan6@jh.edu) for support.

 ---